cambragol/Fallout-Sonora/_pages/download.md

 # Download Version 1.05
 Download and Install Instructions for Fallout: Sonora

 Click one of the icons below to download the second release for Fallout: Sonora in English.
 This release contains the full Fallout Sonora, and Sonora Dayglow DLC, in English.
+Furthermore, all settings have been incorporated into the 'in-game' options/preferences screen.
+Advanced settings can be adjusted in the fallout2.cfg file in the [sfall] sections.

 Determine the version that is best for you: